aws-samples/amazon-managed-service-for-apache-flink-examples/python/PackagedPythonDependencies/README.md

 * You need to use a virtual environment for the Python dependencies when running locally, because the CPU architecture of your machine may differ from the architecture used by Managed Service for Apache Flink
 * Python dependencies are included in the ZIP file slowing down a bit operations

+For more details about how packaging dependencies works, see [Packaging application and dependencies](#packaging-application-and-dependencies), below.

 The application includes [SciPy](https://scipy.org/) used in a UDF.
 The actual use is not important.
 It also shows how the same library can be used during the job initialization.

 The application generates random data using [DataGen](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/connectors/table/datagen/) and send the output to a Kinesis Data Streams.

-For more details about how packaging dependencies works, see [Application packaging and dependencies](#application-packaging-and-dependencies), below.

 ---